 I have been impressed with Elephind’s search engine in my limited use of it for projects.

-Elephind’s website has a basic search syntax guide explaining how to structure phrase queries for different purposes.
+Elephind’s website has a basic search syntax guide (update: link no longer available) explaining how to structure phrase queries for different purposes.
 In my research, I primarily relied on exact phrase searches and found them to be very effective.

-After entering a search term, Elephind allows the user to further narrow the search – as it shows here.
+After entering a search term, Elephind allows the user to further narrow the search.
 A search can be narrowed by time (specific date or range), country of publication, collection source, or specific publication.
 While these options are not unique, I was impressed with the relevancy of the results that they turned up.

 I took full advantage of Elephind’s time-narrowing in my researching the origins of Mother’s Day.

 Most web browsers allow users to add custom search engines with search shortcuts.
 In order to add a custom search engine, you need the proper URL from the search engine.
-Elephind’s is a bit messy compared to most search bars, but you can add a basic all-text Elephind search with 10 results per page by adding the following URL to the proper location in your browser settings (directions will vary depending on what browser you are using): Copy URL.
-It is possible to add more specific search shortcuts as well.
+Elephind’s is a bit messy compared to most search bars, but you can add a basic all-text Elephind search with 10 results per page by adding the following URL to the proper location in your browser settings.

 Content Adding Schedule